lr-m/lr-m.github.io/static/media/cd-2023-02-15-making-a-vaporwave-game-with-three-js.6bd5b848131748af7297.md

 ![models.png](/assets/images/making_a_vaporwave_game_with_three_js/models.png)

-As you can see, it's heavily inspired by the Toyota AE86 Trueno - an absolute classic.
+As you can see, it's heavily inspired by the Toyota AE86 Trueno.
 I felt it was very fitting to the environment, mainly because it looks very similar to a DeLorean.
 I added the engine-like models on the bottom as the car will be floating so it doesn't really make sense to have wheels!

 ![car_model.gif](/assets/images/making_a_vaporwave_game_with_three_js/car_model.gif)